gnowoel/talktive/README.md

 # Talktive

-An anonymous group chat app for comfortably talking to strangers.
+A simple anonymous group chat app for comfortably talking to strangers.

 <br />